 - Federal Transit Administration: Has a website with online presentations and videos to assist in training on civil rights related topics.
 Include DBE, Title IV, and EEO. www.fta.dot.gov/civilrights/12885.html

-- Braddock’s Procurement Opportunity Guide: The guide is free to clients that work with PTAC and is designed to to help small business owners and decision makers understand the government procurement and private sector procurement spaces. www.aptac-us.org/braddocks-procurement-opportunities-guide
+- Association of Procurement Technical Assistance Centers: Free to clients that work with PTAC and is designed to to help small business owners and decision makers understand the government procurement and private sector procurement spaces. https://www.aptac-us.org/find-a-ptac/?state=WA

 - Small Business Administration: Provides small businesses with a wide variety of services primarily through four programmatic functions: access to capital, entrepreneurial development, government contracting, and advocacy. www.sba.gov